snubwoody/wakunguma.com/src/pages/blog/roll-your-own-auth.md

 - postmaster@[IPv6:2001:db8::1]

+## Password
+It's also important to make sure that users have strong enough password to prevent the changes of someone guessing their password and accessing their accounts.
+This involved searching registries for commonly used passwords or password that were found in a password leak.

 ## Password change / recovery
 The user will neeed the ability to change their password, almost always by sending a code, securely, to their email.
 This is also used if a user forgets their password.

+## Email change
+Similarly users will also need the ability to change thier emails.

+## Combined identities
+You might want a way to join identities.
+A user should be able to sign in with their email and password, as well as their google account with the same email.